mantl/mantl-packaging/README.md

 - [Traefik's README](https://github.com/EmileVauge/traefik)

+#### docker-gc

+A cron.hourly script to garbage collect Docker containers.
+Uses martin/docker-cleanup-volumes.
+This is currently being tested!

 ## Building

 If you're on linux, run `hammer` to build all of the packages, which will end up in `out`.
 If you're on another platform, run `./build.sh` to fire up a Vagrant VM that will provision itself with hammer and do the same.